Applications Deadlines: Fall 2019 - October 1, 2018- June 1, 2019.

 - add a second master's degree objective

-must file an "Application for Change of Graduate Degree or Certificate of Advanced Study" in the Division of Graduate Studies.
-A small fee is assessed.
+must file an "Application for Change of Graduate Degree or Certificate of Advanced Study" in the Division of Research and Graduate Studies, Thomas 130.
+A $5 fee will be assessed.

 For more information please visit: